theodorewahle/workshop-ws-04-16-static-gen/README.md

 ## Overview

-Today we’re going to show you how to generate a static sites using Jekyll.
+Today we’re going to show you how to generate a static sites using Jekyll. :tada:

 We’ll be going over two different use cases of Jekyll for static site generation:
 1. Using Jekyll's templates to building a static site from the ground up